-If you have virgin hair—defined as chemically unprocessed human hair—you may be stumped on what to expect the first time you update your hair color.
-Breck Csicsai, Matrix artist and brand ambassador, breaks down everything you need to know before coloring virgin hair.
+If you have virgin hair—defined as chemically unprocessed human hair—you may be stumped on what to expect the first time you update your dark brown hair.
+Don’t worry, that’s what we’re here for!
+We tapped Breck Csicsai, Matrix artist and brand ambassador, who breaks down everything you need to know before coloring virgin hair, including if you can dye virgin hair and where you start when dying hair.

-What changes should you expect once virgin hair is colored?
+What you should expect once virgin hair is colored

 Whether you’re ditching your naturally light locks for a darker hue or opting for a vibrant fashion color, you should expect your hair to go through changes in texture and appearance once it’s colored.
 Csicsai says your choice of color plays a major role in how much your hair will be affected by the change.